OSE GDAŃSK 2026

 • The race for location permits for Baltic wind farms in Phase II – status, allocation criteria and appeals.

-• Challenges in the process of obtaining the remaining permits in the investment process, including the decision on environmental
+• Challenges in the process of obtaining the remaining permits in the investment process, including the decision on environmental conditions The role of investors and foreign partners in the development of Polish onshore & offshore wind.

 • Offshore research in the project development phase.